chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 ### Git vs GitHub
 #### Git
 - Git is the command line version control system (VCS) software which works on your local computer.
-- Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.[12]
-Its current maintainer since 2005 is Junio Hamano.
+- Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 - You need Git to use GitHub.
 You can use Git locally without GitHub.

 #### GitHub